-The Performance Goal preference page allows changes to the global list of performance goals known to the application.
-The Performance Goal page is located in the Web Performance section of the Preferences dialog (Window-Preferences menu item).
+The Performance Goal preference page allows changes to the automatic performance goals.
+The Performance Goal page is located in the Web Performance section of the Preferences dialog (Window->Preferences menu item).
+Use these settings to automatically apply performance goals to new testcases when they are created.